Karlo-I/conviction/README.md

 When a user submits a contribution, `agent.py` is called once.
 It does the following in sequence:

-1. Constructs a search query from the contribution's claim, country, and indicator
+1. Extracts the user's claim, country, and the source excerpt they provided.
-2. Fetches relevant data from pre-approved free sources (WHO API, World Bank API, Our World in Data CSVs)
-3. Sends the retrieved data plus the original claim to a lightweight LLM (claude-haiku or gpt-4o-mini) with a tightly constrained prompt
+2. Sends this information to a lightweight LLM (claude-haiku) with a tightly constrained prompt.
-4. The prompt instructs the model to summarise what the evidence says relative to the claim — not to make a verdict
+3. The prompt instructs the model to act as an evidence analyst: it assesses the quality, strengths, and gaps of the user's provided source relative to their claim, without making a final verdict on whether the claim is true or false.
-5. Returns a `confidence` signal: `'evidence found'`, `'partial evidence'`, or `'no data available'`
+4. Returns a confidence signal based on the quality of the provided evidence: `strong evidence`, `partial evidence`, `weak evidence`, or `no evidence provided`.
-6. Writes the summary and sources to `contribution_digests`
+5. Writes the analytical summary and confidence signal to the `contribution_digests` table.
-7. For better UI/UX design, AI also cleans any obvious grammatical errors without changing the context provided by the users in their submissions
+6. Additionally, the AI cleans obvious typos and erratic capitalization from the user's submission before it is saved to the database, improving readability without altering the original meaning or context."

 The digest is then displayed to all peer validators on `validate.html`.
 The AI runs once; all validators see the same output.
 This keeps API cost proportional to contributions submitted, not to user count or page views.

 **Design principle:** The AI presents evidence.
 Humans decide.
-Pre-approved sources — WHO, World Bank, FAO, Our World in Data — are reference points for comparison, not arbiters of truth.
-Where a user-submitted source diverges from institutional data, the digest surfaces that divergence explicitly.
-The conflict is the insight.
-This is consistent with the platform's thesis that information asymmetry is itself a force worth documenting.
+User-submitted sources are analyzed for context, methodology, and internal consistency — not judged against privileged institutional databases.
+Where a source lacks specificity or presents a unique local perspective, the digest surfaces those details explicitly.
+The friction between different community perspectives is the insight.
+This is consistent with the platform's thesis that information asymmetry is itself a force worth documenting."

 **Cost estimate:** ~$0.002–$0.01 per contribution at current model pricing.
 Under $1 for the first 100 contributions.